CryShana/LoadBalancerRust/README.md

 ## Why?
 Because sometimes you just need a very simple tool with minimal configuration and that just works.

-Also because I just wanted to try using Rust.
+Also because I just wanted to try using Rust and this was fun to do.

 ## Usage
 A `hosts` file is required in the same directory from where you're calling the program.

-Just put the servers' `[HOSTNAME]:[PORT]` on every new line.
+Should contain all servers' `[HOSTNAME]:[PORT]` on every new line.

 Example `hosts` file content:
 ```